Alex-Chen955/safe-diffusion-rl/index.md

 </p>

 The overall pipeline is illustrated in **Figure 1**.
-Given a set of toxic prompts, the diffusion model generates images that are evaluated by two pre-trained safety classifiers: NudeNet and Q16.
+Given a set of toxic prompts, the diffusion model generates images that are evaluated by two pre-trained safety classifiers: NudeNet [3] and Q16 [4].
 If either classifier flags the image as harmful, the output receives a reward of 0; if both classifiers pass the image, it receives a reward of 1.
 The diffusion model is subsequently fine-tuned using RL with Low-Rank Adaptation (LoRA) to minimize harmful generations.

-Our method builds upon Denoising Diffusion Policy Optimization (DDPO), which models the denoising process as a multi-step Markov Decision Process (MDP).
+Our method builds upon Denoising Diffusion Policy Optimization (DDPO) [5], which models the denoising process as a multi-step Markov Decision Process (MDP).
 In this formulation, each state corresponds to a tuple $(c, t, x_t)$, the action is the denoised sample $x_{t-1}$, and the reward is only assigned at the final step based on the generated image $x_0$.

 To optimize the diffusion model, we use the following DDPO policy gradient estimator: